 Fine Artist/ Instructor

 Even before graduating with a BFA in Studio Arts in 2003 at The University of Lethbridge, I worked as an instructor at The Prairie Art Gallery in Grande Prairie, Alberta.
-Over the past seventeen years I've established myself as a 2-dimensional art instructor, while simultaneously developing as a professional artist.
+Over the past eighteen years I've established myself as a 2-dimensional art instructor, while simultaneously developing as a professional artist.
 Exuding enthusiasm and passion about drawing, I am continually pushing the boundaries within my artwork.
 I create in a myriad of mediums including but not limited to watercolor pencils, alcohol-based markers, acrylics and mixed media.

 Although my artwork has transitioned immensely over the years, the common thread has been my dedication to aestheticism and balance.
 Utilizing watercolor techniques with acrylics on canvas I am able to imbue each piece with my high-contrast, low-key aesthetic.
 The bulk of my work has spiritual undertones, often playing with the dualism of light and dark, and the dichotomy of good and evil.